unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-08-19-deterministic-first-building-a-knowledge-intake-pipeline.md

 tags: [ai, agent-optimization, agent-workflows, knowledge-management, deterministic-systems, local-first, privacy, memory, macos]
 image: /assets/images/blog/agent-optimization/post-02-deterministic-intake-hero.png
 excerpt: "Before a model can decide what matters, the system still has to identify what exists, what changed, where it came from, and whether a human decision has already been made.
 I moved those jobs into a deterministic intake pipeline."
-series: "Local-First Agent Operations"
+series: "Local First AI and Agent Operations"
 series_part: 2
 series_order: 20
 series_total: 13
-series_url: /blog/series/local-first-agent-operations/
+series_url: /blog/series/local-first-ai-and-agent-operations/
 series_previous_title: "When a Local AI Stack Becomes an Operations System"
 series_previous_url: /technology/2026/08/17/when-a-local-ai-stack-becomes-an-operations-system/
 series_next_title: "Memory Is a Governance Problem, Not Just a Vector Database"